CleverRaven/Cataclysm-DDA/doc/TILESET.md

 - Download Python https://www.python.org/downloads/
 - Download `libvips` https://libvips.github.io/libvips/install.html
 - Add both to your `PATH` environment variable
-- Press `Windows key + r` to open RUN dialogue
+- Press `Windows key + r` to open the "Run" dialog box
 - type `cmd` to get the console
 - run: `pip install --user pyvips`
 - run: `py -m pip install --upgrade pip`

 ## Legacy tilesets

-Prior to October 2019 when `compose.py` was made sprite indices in `tile_config.json` had to be calculated by hand.
+Prior to October 2019, when `compose.py` was made, sprite indices in `tile_config.json` had to be calculated by hand.
 Following is a description for them.

 ### tilesheets
 Each tilesheet contains 1 or more sprites with the same width and height.
 Each tilesheet contains one or more rows of exactly 16 sprites.
 Sprite index 0 is special and the first sprite of the first tilesheet in a tileset should be blank.
 Indices run sequentially through each sheet and continue incrementing for each new sheet without resetting, so index 32 is the first sprite in the third row of the first sheet.
 If the first sheet has 320 sprites in it, index 352 would be the first sprite of the third row of the second sheet.